mad-lab-fau/mad-gui/docs/plugin_algorithm.rst

                     plot_data.annotations["Activity"].data.at[i_activity, "description"] = feature_string

             UserInformation.inform("Algorithm executed. "
-                                   "Move the mouse over a label to see the result in a pop-up.")
+                                   "Move the mouse over a label and wait for a pop-up to see the result in a pop-up.")

         @staticmethod
         def calculate_feature(sensor_data: pd.DataFrame, sampling_rate_hz: float) -> str: